 - Back Up Boats – If possible, the Club will secure/rent a backup boat to replace a damaged boat for members not to lose reservations.
 Member who is responsible for damage will be charged $250 per day until the damaged boat is back in service or member meets their deductible.

 - Damage to a Club boat for the second time will result in the member losing boating privileges until retrained for a minimum of 4 hours at member’s expense and cost of damage.

 - Refer to contract – 38) Boat Damage

 - Clothing – heeled shoes are not allowed on board

 - When boat is anchored and family/guests are swimming, one person must remain on board

-We train and expect our Dock Staff to discover boat damage when the boat returns from an outing.
-If any boat damage goes uncovered the next Member may be at risk of having a boat or boat systems fail.
-Additionally, minor damage that goes without repair can turn into a serious problem, so we ask that when you return please inform the Dock Staff of any boat system that is not functioning and/or any damage that occurred while the boat was in your custody.
+We train and expect our dock staff to discover boat damage when the boat returns from an outing.
+If any boat damage goes uncovered the next member may be at risk of having a boat or boat systems fail.
+Additionally, minor damage that goes without repair can turn into a serious problem, so we ask that when you return, please inform the dock staff of any boat system that is not functioning and/or any damage that occurred while the boat was in your possession.